bhangraboy1/worldbankdata/README.md

 # worldbankdata
-This python code is written to access certain specific fields form the World Bank database for certain specified countries.
+This python code is written to access certain specific fields from the World Bank database for certain specified countries.
 It will create a CSV file with the data.